 Monty Python frequently devoted a part of the show to John Cleese portraying a British civil servant working for the “Ministry of Silly Walks”.
-(For a clip, visit youtube.
 Much of the past year’s Federal official doings in LR & ER might have fit right in to a series of sketches titled “The Litigation of Silly Assertions”.
 I’ll save the best until last but regular readers won’t be surprised if it involves our very own FLRA otherwise known as the Ministry of Silly Talks, which gets the award for the silliest assertion of the year.

 Fed Family Values

 Our first case involves a mother and son team fired from Federal service because false data was entered about the son in the Agency’s application system.
 It turns out mom was in HR (a staffing and class specialist), knew how to use the system and entered the data.
 Son’s apparent claim before the Federal Circuit was that while he knew the info was incorrect, he didn’t enter it and therefore shouldn’t have been fired.
 The claim was that the Agency’s charge was incorrect.
 He may have been right.
 How about a charge of too dumb to work?

 In October, FedSmith reported a case about a guy whose claim on his OF 306 was that he forgot he was fired by another Agency.
 He got canned in September of 1999 and filled out the objectionable paperwork in November of 2001.
 My claim would have been that I had a senior moment.
 He apparently was insufficiently gray or bald to support such a claim.